 POST FALLS, ID 83877

-Joseph Shaw moved his family from SC to Lickskillet, GA (near Atlanta, was later changed to Adamsville).
+Joseph Shaw moved his family from SC to Lickskillet, GA, a part of Fannin County (near Atlanta, was later changed to Adamsville).
 Founded as a farming village, Adamasville was possibly named for early resident G. W. Adams, who farmed there in 1882 when it was called Lick Skillet.
 The name was changed to Adamsville in 1906.
 Joseph died during the Typhoid fever breakout, 1853.
 After Josephs death, the family moved a little north of Dalton, GA.
 There is a huge section called Red Clay, near Cohutta, GA, and a rail system ran through there.
 This is when the war between the states broke out and Gardiner Shaw left for the Georgia Regiment in 1861.

 Early history of Lick Skillet